sodik82/multi-version-branching-test/README.md

 2. Feature A is (squashed) and merged after review to main
 3. Release 1 branch is started to allow development on feature C (targeted for release 2) while waiting for feature B and results of integration testing.
 4. Feature C is already merged into main.
-5. Feature B is squash-merged into release 1 after conflict was resolved
+5. Feature B is squash-merged into release 1 after conflict was resolved (typical concurrent development conflict)

 ```bash
 sodik@actopus:~/projects/PLAYGROUND/multi-version-branching-test (feature/feature-B)$ git merge release/1